bonsairobo/building-blocks/README.md

 ## Learning

 The current best way to learn about the library is to read the documentation and examples.

+For the latest stable docs, look [here](https://docs.rs/building_blocks/latest/building_blocks).

-Clone the repo and run
+For the latest unstable docs, clone the repo and run

 ```sh
 cargo doc --open --all-features